Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To set the output to one, we have to send True in the state active field.

-To check if the input, is passed to True, we have to use the get() function, witch will allow you read the value of the state active
+To check if the input, is passed to True, we have to use the get() function, which will allow you read the value of the state active

 ```python
   print(d1.state.active.get())